 You can role model sharing and turn taking skills with your child; showing them it can be beneficial for them as it builds important social connections.
 For example, when they offer their toy to another child close by, it makes the other child happy, therefore building a friendship and a bond with a peer.
 Make sure your child receives plenty of praise and encouragement when they display these positive social behaviours.
 You can find more information on sharing skills here at raisingchildren.net.au.
 When they have become comfortable with the concepts of taking turns and sharing, they will be in a much better position to begin their primary school journey.

-3. Independence Skills
+3. Independence Skills and school readiness

 Can your child toilet themselves independently and take care of their own hygiene needs?
 Once they start school, they need to be doing all of this independently.
 There will not be teachers around to help them with this each time they need to go.
 If they have an accident at school, a teacher will most likely be around to assist them but they need to have had plenty of practice with managing their clothing, wiping themselves properly, and washing their hands effectively.